foundation-model-stack/fms-hf-tuning/docs/advanced-data-preprocessing.md

 Each data handler is a routine passed to the underlying [HF Map API]((https://huggingface.co/docs/datasets/v3.2.0/en/package_reference/main_classes#datasets.Dataset.map)) so the `kwargs` supported by the underlying API can be passed via the `arguments` section of the data handler config.

-As an example, users can pass `remove_columns` to remove any columns from the dataset when executing the particular handler or they can use `batched` to ensure [batched processing](https://huggingface.co/docs/datasets/en/about_map_batch) of the data handler.
+For example, users can pass `remove_columns` to remove any columns from the dataset when executing the particular handler or they can use `batched` to ensure [batched processing](https://huggingface.co/docs/datasets/en/about_map_batch) of the data handler.

 Users can also pass any number of `kwargs` arguments required for each data handling `routine` function as [`fn_kwargs`](https://huggingface.co/docs/datasets/v3.2.0/en/package_reference/main_classes#datasets.Dataset.map.fn_kwargs) inside the arguments.

 #### Preexisting data handlers
-This library currently supports following [preexisting data handlers](https://github.com/foundation-model-stack/fms-hf-tuning/blob/main/tuning/data/data_handlers.py#L156):
+This library currently supports the following [preexisting data handlers](https://github.com/foundation-model-stack/fms-hf-tuning/blob/main/tuning/data/data_handlers.py#L156):
  - `tokenize_and_apply_input_masking`:
     Tokenizes input text and applies masking to the labels for causal language modeling tasks, good for input/output datasets.
  - `apply_dataset_formatting`: